J0SHUALU/DSA-HW02/README.md

 ## 🧠 Overview

 This project handles basic operations like addition, subtraction, and multiplication on large sparse matrices using plain JavaScript.
-I wrote the logic from scratch without relying on any built-in math or matrix libraries, keeping performance and memory usage in mind throughout.

 ---

 ## 📁 Folder Structure